prashant1207/SmartWeather/Readme.md

   - Can be maintained and update separately from the actual WeatherApp.

 - `WeatherApp`
- - React Native App for showing weather information
+  - React Native App for showing weather information.